Zen: Korean Seon

-Seon (선) was gradually transmitted into Korea during the late Silla period (7th through 9th centuries) as Korean monks began to travel to China to learn the newly developing Chan tradition of Mazu Daoyi and returned home to establish the Chan school.
-They established the initial Seon schools of Korea, which were known as the "nine mountain schools" (九山, gusan).
+Seon (선) was gradually transmitted into Korea during the late Silla period (7th through 9th centuries) as Korean monks travelled to China and returned home to establish the initial Seon schools of Korea, which were known as the "nine mountain schools".
 Seon received its most significant impetus and consolidation from the Goryeo monk Jinul (1158–1210), who is considered the most influential figure in the formation of the mature Seon school.
-He founded the Jogye Order, which remains the largest Seon tradition in Korea today.
-Jinul founded the Songgwangsa temple as a new center of Seon study and practice.
+Jinul founded the Jogye Order, which remains the largest Seon tradition in Korea today, as well as the important Songgwangsa temple.
 Jinul also wrote extensive works on Seon, developing a comprehensive system of thought and practice.
-From Dahui Zonggao, Jinul adopted the hwadu method, which remains the main meditation form taught in Seon today.

-Buddhism was mostly suppressed during the strictly Confucian Joseon Dynasty (1392–1910), and the number of monasteries and clergy sharply declined.
+Buddhism was mostly suppressed during the strictly Confucian Joseon dynasty (1392–1910), and the number of monasteries and clergy sharply declined.
 The period of Japanese occupation also brought numerous modernist ideas and changes to Korean Seon.
 Some monks began to adopt the Japanese practice of marrying and having families, while others such as Yongseong, worked to resist the Japanese occupation.
 Today, the largest Seon school, the Jogye, enforces celibacy, while the second largest, the Taego Order, allows for married priests.
 Important modernist figures that influenced contemporary Seon include Seongcheol and Gyeongheo.
 Seon has also been transmitted to West, with new traditions such as the Kwan Um School of Zen.